 Throughout history, gold has been viewed as a special and valuable commodity.
 Nowadays, owning gold can act as a hedge against both inflation and deflation, as well as a good portfolio diversifier.
 As a global store of value, gold can also provide financial cover during geopolitical and macroeconomic uncertainty.
 Investing in gold is generally considered to be a hedge against inflation, since gold retains its value while the purchasing power of fiat currencies erodes.

+For those looking for an even more secure way to invest in gold, Buying Gold with IRA is a great option.
 However, it becomes less attractive when interest rates rise, as investors don't receive interest or dividend payments for holding gold.
 Some consider gold to be the best investment insurance policy.
 Given the difficulties associated with physical gold as an investment, it's best for an investor to look for other options, such as paper gold.
 While physical gold was formerly considered a great form of investment, this is no longer the case for several reasons.

 Analysts prefer physically backed ETFs or ETFs, such as iShares Physical Gold, rather than leveraged products that rely on derivatives to boost profitability, adding additional costs and complexity.
 Critics cite the lack of income that can be obtained from physical gold or ETFs, since it does not generate dividends, and the price can be volatile in the short or medium term, making it difficult to know whether to buy at the top or bottom of the market.
 Unlike many financial instruments that offer benefits or dividends, physical gold doesn't offer benefits while it's with you.
 Gold jewelry, coins and ingots are ways in which investors can transmit their wealth as an inheritance and are alternatives to holding gold stocks.